akshatgoel92/boston-housing-nn/README.md

-# boston-housing-nn
+# nn-scratch

- - This repository contains code for a raw numpy neural network to predict Boston house prices.
+ - This repository contains code for different kinds of neural networks in raw numpy.

  - The main purpose of this code is to learn how neural nets work under the hood.

- - To reproduce feel free to download this repository and run the code yourself.
+ - Feel free to download and run the code yourself!

- - The dependencies are listed at the top of the script.